 Because there was so much fog at the top of Grouse Mountain, we pre-purchased our tickets, but put visiting on hold and headed over to the Capilano Suspension Bridge.
 If you are afraid of heights, you may not be excited about this.
 There were lots of people, and it does sway back and forth as well as move up and down.
 The entire area was really fascinating!
 You walk through a thick tree-covered forest, you climb treehouse structures and you smell the crisp, clean air!!
 There was also a snack stand selling mini melon ball sized pancakes, and yummy hot chocolate.
 Y’all, I drank so much hot chocolate on this trip!
-But it’s SO GOOD!!
+But it was SO GOOD!!

 If you enjoy the tv series Psych, like we do, you may have noticed that this location was used in filming.
 The episode Expedition: British Columbia is where you can spot this location.

 We made our way back to Grouse Mountain.
 During the winter, it is a great place to ski, and in the summer, they have lumberjack contests!
 You can hike around and just take in the sites!
 The air temperature was about a 25 degree difference from the bottom to the top, and it even started snowing!
 Thin hoodies and cardigan sweaters…we were not prepared!
 Whew it was cold!